nixworks/public/news/2008/11/19/piracy-in-somalia-the-indian-navy-frigate-ins-tabar-destroys-a-pirate-ship-and-forces-the-abandonment-of-another-pirate-vessel-off-the.md

 ### [2008-11-19](/news/2008/11/19/index.md)

-#  Piracy in Somalia:.
-The Indian Navy frigate INS "Tabar" destroys a pirate ship and forces the abandonment of another pirate vessel off the coast of Somalia.
+#  Piracy in Somalia:: The Indian Navy frigate INS "Tabar" destroys a pirate ship and forces the abandonment of another pirate vessel off the coast of Somalia.